Persona (1966 film): Release

 It opened in the U.S. on 6 March 1967, where it grossed $250,000.
 Distributed by United Artists, it debuted at the New York Film Festival with UA marketing highlighting the leads' similar appearance.
 The marketing quoted critics, particularly about Alma's erotic monologue.
 Persona finished its New York run after one month, which was considered disappointing.
 In Brazil, it was released as Quando Duas Mulheres Pecam (When Two Women Sin) to emphasize its sexuality.
 Persona was released in the United Kingdom in 1967, using subtitles when many foreign-language films were still dubbed.

-Two scenes censored from the U.S. and U.K. versions of the film were a brief shot at the beginning of an erect penis and some of the translation of Alma's nighttime monologue about her ménage à quatre, oral sex and abortion.
+Two scenes censored from the U.S. and U.K. versions of the film were a brief shot at the beginning of an erect penis and some of the translation of Alma's nighttime monologue about the orgy, oral sex and abortion.
 MGM archivist John Kirk restored the censored material, based on four translations, and translated 30 to 40 percent more of Alma's dialogue in the censored scene.
 Kirk's version was screened at the Film Forum in New York City and the Los Angeles County Museum of Art in 2001.
 Much of the censored material was included in Region 1 in the MGM DVD released in 2004, and on The Criterion Collection's 2014 Blu-ray 2K restoration.

 The 1999 Toronto International Film Festival featured a screening of Persona as part of "Dialogues: Talking with Pictures", with classic films and a talk by Canadian filmmaker Patricia Rozema.
 In February 2002, it screened in the Retrospective section of the 52nd Berlin International Film Festival.